 Hillside’s Unique Programming

 We are the only child and adolescent residential treatment program in the Southeast to implement DBT adherently.
-All of our clinicians were intensively trained and continue to receive advance training through Behavior Tech, the DBT training company run by the creator of DBT, Marsha Linehan; or with Shari Manning, of Treatment Implementation Collaborative, the former President/CEO of Behavioral Tech, LLC and Behavioral Tech Research, Inc. Both companies provide training, consultation and research in Dialectical Behavior Therapy.
+All of our clinicians were intensively trained and continue to receive advanced training through Behavior Tech, the DBT training company run by the creator of DBT, Marsha Linehan; or with Shari Manning, of Treatment Implementation Collaborative, the former President/CEO of Behavioral Tech, LLC and Behavioral Tech Research, Inc. Both companies provide training, consultation and research in Dialectical Behavior Therapy.
 We continue to receive additional advance DBT training from Shari Manning of Treatment Implementation Collaborative (TIC).

 One of the Best Mental Health Treatment Centers in GA